nmalvankar/kafka-active-active/README.md

-# Kafka for Streams Active-Active Setup with MirrorMaker 2
+# Streams for Apache Kafka Active-Active Setup with MirrorMaker 2

-This guide details the process for setting up an active-active, bidirectionally replicated Kafka environment using the Strimzi Kafka Operator and MirrorMaker 2.
+This is a guide for setting up an active-active, bidirectionally replicated Kafka environment using the Streams for Apache Kafka Operator and MirrorMaker 2.

 We will refer to the two Kafka clusters as `cluster-a` and `cluster-b`.